 Old Dominion University is committed to assisting students in achieving their academic goals.
-Therefore, freshman students on academic warning are required to participate in a success program sponsored by Academic Enhancement in their next semester of attendance.
+Therefore, freshman students on academic warning are required to participate in a success program sponsored by the Student Success Center in their next semester of attendance.
 Failure to complete the requirements of the success program will result in cancellation of registration for the next fall or spring semester.

 - ACADEMIC PROBATION.
 A student is placed on academic probation when the student’s cumulative GPA falls below 2.0 for two consecutive semesters of attendance, including summer sessions.
 Students on academic probation are expected to improve their cumulative GPA by achieving a semester GPA of 2.0 or better during each semester of attendance.
 A student who achieves a cumulative GPA of at least 2.0 is removed from academic probation and placed in good academic standing.

 Students on academic probation are required to meet regularly with their advisor during their next semester of attendance.
 Students on academic probation are required to participate in a Student Success program sponsored by the Student Success Center in their next semester of attendance.
-A student on academic probation may not enroll in more than 14 credits per semester of attendance (no more than six credits in the summer sessions, and no more than one course in any single summer session).
+A student on academic probation may not enroll in more than 15 credits per semester of attendance (no more than six credits in the summer sessions, and no more than one course in any single summer session).

 Failure to achieve a 2.0 semester GPA at the end of a fall or spring semester while on probation results in academic suspension.
 Students who receive a 0.0 GPA for two consecutive semesters (fall, spring) will be suspended immediately if the cumulative GPA is below 2.0.

 - ACADEMIC SUSPENSION.
 Following a semester of academic probation, an undergraduate student will be suspended at the end of the fall or spring semester if the cumulative grade point average remains below a 2.0 AND the semester grade point average falls below 2.0.
 Old Dominion University does not suspend students at the end of the summer sessions.
 Students suspended at the end of the fall term must separate from the institution for spring term; students suspended at the end of the spring term must separate from the institution for summer and fall terms.

-A student may apply for readmssion to ODU for the semester following completion of the suspension period.
+A student may apply for readmission to ODU for the semester following completion of the suspension period.
 A student readmitted after suspension enrolls under the academic probation status and is subject to the provisions of that status.
 If a student readmitted after suspension fails to obtain a semester GPA of 2.0 in any semester before achieving a cumulative GPA of at least 2.0, the student is placed on a one calendar year suspension (two semesters and a summer term).
-The student may be considered for readmission after a minimum five-year separation from ODU.
+The student may be considered for readmission after a minimum one-year separation from ODU.